Sibirtsev/Sibirtsev/README.md

 ### Hi there 👋

+My name is Alexey Sibirtsev.

+I'm a musician, runner, and introvert.
+I dream to build audio software with C++ and activly learn about audioprocessing and programming.

+Here is my LinkedIn profile, if you need to reach me: www.linkedin.com/in/alexeysibirtsev

 <!--
 **Sibirtsev/Sibirtsev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.